RakeshJambula/ecommerceshop/README.md

 Special thanks to the Spring Boot, MySQL, and AWS developer communities for their extensive documentation and resources, which greatly assisted in building this project.

-## API Reference
-The API provides endpoints for managing users, products, orders, addresses, and categories.
-For detailed API usage, see the [API Documentation](docs/api-reference.md).

 ## Project-Structure
 The project is organized into the following main packages: